blipshareinc/data-service/README.md

 This project can be run in one of two modes.

 ## 1. Local Mode
 Leverages SQLite database to perform CRUD operations on data received from other services.
 Everything will be stored locally (on-premise) and no data will be send or processed externally.
+[Read More](./local/README.md)
 <p>
 Status: <span style="color:orange">In Progress</span>
 </p>